kt3k/subcommand/README.md

 `actionDefinition` is an object.
 The each key should have a boolean value.
 The first key which has true (or truthy value) is chosen as the action name.
 If none of the keys have truthy values then it throws an error.

 Then it look for the .js file under the `./actions` directory (this is configurable by the options.actions).
-If it finds the `actionName`.js, then evaluate it and invoke it as function with the argv as the first parameter, otherwise it emits 'no-action' event.
+If it finds the `actionName`.js, then `require`s it and passes it to the given callback function.
+If it cannot find it, then it emits 'no-action' event.

 ## no-action event